Skip to main content

 By Mail

-Download and fill out a registration form, then mail it to your county board of electors.
+Download and fill out a registration form, then mail it to your county Board of Electors.

-• For homeless or impermanent voters: You do not need a home address, but you will need something to show that you live and receive mail in the State of Maryland.
+• Homeless or impermanent voters: You can register to vote even if you don’t have a home address.
+However, you will need proof that you live and receive mail in the State of Maryland.

 To confirm your voter registration status, use the Maryland Voter Lookup.

-In 2007, the Maryland General Assembly and the voters of Maryland approved a constitutional amendment authorizing voting before Election Day.
+In 2007, the Maryland General Assembly approved a constitutional amendment authorizing citizens to vote before Election Day.
 Early voting started with the 2010 elections.
+In 2013, the state passed additional legislation that increased the number of early voting centers and extended the early voting period.

-Acceptable types of documentation include:
+Examples of acceptable forms of documentation include:

 • MVA-issued Maryland driver’s license